flytbase/flytdocs/source/docs/FlytOS/FlytOSUpdate.rst

 Automatic Over-the-air Updates
 ------------------------------

+.. caution:: You must :ref:`activate your device<activate_flytos>`, without which auto-updates would not work.

 * If your device is connected to the internet, FlytOS automatically detects and downloads available updates.
 * Once the download is complete, the updates are installed upon the next reboot of your device.
-* During automatic installation, In case of FlytPOD/PRO, the user LED-1 starts fast blinking red indicating that the FlytOS update is being installed.
-You can also check the startup log for updates / installation debug messages.
+* In case of FlytPOD/PRO, during automatic installation, the USER-LED-1 starts fast blinking red indicating that the FlytOS is being installed.
+You can also check the startup log for updates/installation related debug messages.